Harshitham195/Harshitham195/README.md

 Hi there, I'm Harshitha!

 Welcome to my portfolio.
-I am a Data Analyst.
-This is a collection of projects that I am working on from a variety of disciplines and fields for academic and hobby purposes.
+This is a collection of projects that I am working on from a variety of disciplines and fields.

 *Note: Data used in projects are for demonstration purposes and derived from publicly accessible sources*